 |Biruin mo ang lasing wag lang ang bagong gising||It is preferable to make a joke with a drunkard but never with someone who has just woken up.||This Filipino proverb is scientifically approved because waking up due to a disturbance may cause a heart attack and muscle twitching.|

 The old Filipino proverb has influenced and inspired each Filipino to strive and live a better life.
 Aside from giving guidance and wisdom in doing their actions, those proverbs originating from different parts of the country also carried their Filipino culture and tradition.
-That culture has various opinions about a must-have characteristic, wisdom, and other life lessons on what it takes to be successful in life.
-In short, the Filipino proverbs serve as motivation and encouragement to the Filipinos.
+That culture has various opinions about must-have characteristics, wisdom, and other life lessons on what it takes to be successful in life.
+In short, Filipino proverbs serve as motivation and encouragement to Filipinos.

-Moreover, some Filipino proverbs used as national language are somewhat poetic because they use expressions like euphoria.
-This is the reason why the Filipino proverbs express Filipino values and traditions.
+Moreover, some Filipino proverbs used in the national language are somewhat poetic because they use expressions like euphoria.
+This is the reason why Filipino proverbs express Filipino values and traditions.